-The Batman: here's what the critics are saying
+The Batman: Here's what the critics are saying

 Collider's Ross Bonaime was even happier, awarding the movie a B+ and writing that "Reeves has made the best Batman film since The Dark Knight".

-The New York Post were less happy, their critic Johnny Oleksinski called the film "perfunctory", and dismissed it as "...the first caped crusader adventure in a while to come off as completely purposeless."
+The New York Post was less happy, their critic Johnny Oleksinski called the film "perfunctory", and dismissed it as "...the first caped crusader adventure in a while to come off as completely purposeless."

 The Times also didn't like it, with Kevin Maher awarding just two stars and criticizing its overtly serious tone.